y-a-v-a/node-gd/README.md

 Please open an issue if you have the answer.
 I'm sure it works, I just don't have ready the exact commands.

 ## Usage

+There are different flavours of images, of which the main ones are palette-based (up to 256 colors) and true color images (millions of colors).
+GIFs are always palette-based, PNGs can be both palette-based or true color.
+JPEGs are always true color images. `gd.create()` will create a palette-based base image while `gd.createTrueColor()` will create a true color image.

 ### Using javascript